 How Malware Spreads: The Most Common Infection Methods

 Malware infections rarely happen randomly.
 In most cases, malicious software spreads through predictable channels that attackers repeatedly exploit.
-Understanding how malware spreads is one of the most effective ways to reduce your exposure to cyber threats.
+Understanding how malware spreads is one of the most effective ways to reduce your exposure to cyber threats, especially if you already know how to remove malware safely.
 Many infections happen during everyday online activities — downloading files, opening email attachments, visiting compromised websites, or installing software from untrusted sources.
-These actions may appear harmless, but they often provide the entry point…
+These actions…

 Malware spreading through a digital circuit network like a virus in a bloodstream